andre-l-mm/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 **Answer:**

-_The application uptime for last month achieved 99.99%_
+_The application will be operational and responding successfully to requests 99.99% of the time in a given month_

-_The maximum API response time for the last month was 200ms_
+_Average API response latency is less than 200ms_

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.